vmstio/docs/content/infrastructure/persistence.md

 [Redis](https://redis.io) is an open-source, in-memory data structure store that is used as a database, cache, and message broker.
 In Mastodon, Redis is used for various purposes to improve the performance, scalability, and reliability of the platform.

 We use the DigitalOcean managed Redis database service, this delivers a highly available database backend.
-Our primary Redis instances has 1 vCPU and 2GB of memory running Redis 7.x.
+Our primary Redis service has 1 vCPU and 2GB of memory running Redis 7.x.
+Another Redis service has 1 vCPU and 1GB of memory is used exclusively for cache.

 Our connection to Redis is configured as a `REDIS_URL` variable using a connection string.